 1. Use empty milk cartons, cereal boxes, or other cardboard boxes to build the structure.
 Cover the cardboard with graham crackers or pretzels to create the exterior.
 Use royal icing “glue” to attach the graham crackers to the cardboard.
 Work in small sections to give the icing glue a chance to dry.
 When it is dry, decorate your house!

 2. Use graham crackers to create a gingerbread house structure.
 You can assemble the walls of the house using the royal icing glue.
 Let them dry before attaching the roof.
 If you want to build a fancier house using graham crackers, check out Charlene Dy’s video from MyRecipes.

 Connect Math and Gingerbread Houses

 Young children can identify the bills and coins needed to purchase items used for making and decorating the house.
 Older elementary-age children can add decimal values to calculate the total cost of items.
 Middle school children can calculate the amount of change given if the items were purchased using a specific bill.

-Have middle school and high school students calculate the unit price for graham cracker rectangles, pieces of candy, etc. Your students can learn more about unit rate and unit price with our free Empowered™ curriculum sample.
-For extra practice with unit rates, try our practice activity.
-High school students can combine all math skills to calculate the value of their house and a selling price that yields a 20 percent profit.
+Have middle school and high school students calculate the unit price for graham cracker rectangles, pieces of candy, etc. High school students can combine all math skills to calculate the value of their house and a selling price that yields a 20 percent profit.